ZSandor-dev/Floyd-Warshall-Algorithm/README.md

 **How to run the code?**
+The project uses Visual Studio Code as IDE and GitHub as source control.
+The project documents can be opened from Visual Studio Code from GitHub account

 The folder 'Source code' contains three codes:
 1. floyd_imperative_pdf, which is the imperative version provided by the university;